uwePhillPhelps/IAP-2024/Tutorials/Part 2/12 - Constants and Algorithms.md

-# Constants, Refactoring, and Algorithms
+# Constants and Algorithms

 This tutorial is broken into two different parts.
-The first looks at sonstants, defines and enums.
+The first looks at constants, defines and enums.
 The second explores a few more algorithims that can be applied specifically to arrays and other data containers.

 # Part 1: Constants, defines and enums: